-- Growing a business idea ownership structures and problem identification - Entrepreneurship cultivating, financing, marketing and growing a business idea - Basic principles of economics scarcity, demand and supply and core economic models - An introduction to accounting and financial statement analysis - The global village trade and Australia's place in the global economy
+- 1. Basic principles of economics scarcity, demand and supply and core economic models - 2.
+An introduction to accounting and financial statement analysis - 3.
+Entrepreneurship cultivating, financing, marketing and growing a business idea - 4.
+The global village trade and Australia's place in the global economy

-- Debating the extent to which the government can effectively manage the Australian macroeconomy - Developing data entry and data analysis skills using Microsoft Excel - Conducting an economic inquiry into the role of free trade as a global tool for development - Researching Australia's place within the rising economies of Asia and broader global economy - Using models to represent the marketplace and its responses to changing conditions - Formulating recommendations for a small business to improve their performance based on financial ratios - Conducting a small business and working in a team - Pitching a business idea to venture capitalists
+- Debating the extent to which the government can effectively manage the Australian macroeconomy - Developing data entry and data analysis skills using Microsoft Excel - Conducting an economic inquiry into the role of free trade as a global tool for development - Researching Australia's place within the rising economies of Asia and broader global economy - Using models to represent the marketplace and its responses to changing conditions - Formulating recommendations for a small business to improve their performance based on financial ratios - Planning and executing a business at the school Market Day to enhance knowledge and skills of marketing, pricing and profit analysis